Pharmacy

 Subject overview

-Pharmacy has evolved over the years to where pharmacists now also utilise their skills for immunisations, health checks and monitoring.
+Pharmacy has evolved over the years to the point where pharmacists now also utilise their skills for immunisations, health checks and monitoring.
 They deliver enhanced services in collaboration with other members of healthcare teams.

-Modern pharmacy education extends beyond traditional pharmacy education by shifting the focus from just drug chemistry and delivery to encompass how patients use medicines and how pharmacists can optimise patient care through interaction with other health professionals.
+Modern pharmacy education extends beyond the traditional by shifting the focus beyond just drug chemistry and delivery.
+The subject encompasses how patients use medicines and how pharmacists can optimise patient care through interaction with other health professionals.

-Pharmacy can be studied at undergraduate and postgraduate levels.
-You first need to complete your undergraduate study and then you are able to progress to postgraduate study, which further expands your career opportunities.
+Pharmacy can be studied at undergraduate or postgraduate level.
+Once you complete your undergraduate programme, you can then progress to postgraduate study, which further expands your career opportunities.

 Where can Pharmacy take you?